origedit/worm/readme.md

 ```

 ## controls
-- arrow keys to move.
+- swipe or use arrow keys to move.
 - Escape key to quit.
 - any other key to pause.